AwesomeController/serious-business/kickstarter/body_copy.md

 (add $10 for each additional dongle you'd like).

 Free shipping in the US.
-Please add $15 for international (non-US) shipping.

-Estimated arrival: December 2012
+Estimated arrival: April 2012

 ### $95
+1 AWESOME CONTROLLER, COOL CUSTOM COLOR

 One Awesome Controller in any of the classic gem colors (choose from Ocean Blue, Rosy Red or Royal Purple).

 These orders are guaranteed to ship
 *before* the Green versions.
-Also, we're pretty sure that the purple to green exchange rate is 50 to 1.

 Also includes 1 system dongle of your choice
 (add $10 for each additional dongle you'd like).

 Free shipping in the US.
-Please add $15 for international (non-US) shipping.

-Estimated arrival: December 2012
+Estimated arrival: March 2012

 ### $3000
-The System-Benefactor Tier
+THE SYSTEM-BENEFACTOR TIER

 Have a favorite system/console that Awesome Controller doesn't support?